 Acrylamide has been found in many plant-based foods, such as roasted asparagus, canned sweet potatoes and pumpkin, canned black olives, roasted nuts, coffee, roasted grain-based coffee substitutes, prune juice, breakfast cereals, crackers, some cookies, bread crusts, french fries, potato chips and other fried and baked snack foods.

-Why am I seeing this warning in states other than California?
+Why now and why am I seeing this warning label in states other than California?